Casao/jasmine-as-promised/README.md

 ### AMD

-Jasmine as Promised supports being used as an [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) module, registering itself anonymously.
+**Jasmine-as-Promised** supports being used as an [AMD](http://wiki.commonjs.org/wiki/Modules/AsynchronousDefinition) module, registering itself anonymously.
 So, assuming you have configured your loader to map the Jasmine and Jasmine as Promised files to the respective module IDs `"jasmine"` and `"jasmine-as-promised"`, you can use them as follows: